 Treatment is daily or every-other-day plasma exchange Plasma exchange Apheresis refers to the process of separating the cellular and soluble components of blood using a machine.
-Apheresis is often done on donors where whole blood is centrifuged to obtain individual... read more for 2 to 3 wk using 4-L exchanges to remove anti-GBM antibodies, combined with a corticosteroid (usually methylprednisolone 1 g IV over 20 min once/day or every other day for 3 doses followed by prednisone (1 mg/kg po once/day for 3 wk, then titrated down to 20 mg po once/day for 6 to 12 mo) and cyclophosphamide (2 mg/kg po or IV once/day for 6 to 12 mo) to prevent formation of new antibodies.
+Apheresis is often done on donors where whole blood is centrifuged to obtain individual... read more for 2 to 3 weeks using 4-L exchanges to remove anti-GBM antibodies, combined with corticosteroids (usually methylprednisolone 1 g IV over 20 minutes once a day or every other day for 3 doses followed by prednisone (1 mg/kg orally once a day for 3 weeks, then titrated down to 20 mg orally once a day for 6 to 12 months) and cyclophosphamide (2 mg/kg orally or IV once a day for 6 to 12 months) to prevent formation of new antibodies.
 Therapy can be tapered when pulmonary and renal function stop improving.

 Rituximab could be used in some patients who have severe adverse effects due to cyclophosphamide or refuse cyclophosphamide as treatment, but it has not been studied in patients with Goodpasture syndrome.